PoliticalGraveyard.com

 Relatives: Father of David L. Bunning.

 Michael Curb (b.
 1944) — also known as Mike Curb — of California; Nashville, Davidson County, Tenn.
 Born in Savannah, Chatham County, Ga., December 24, 1944.
 Republican.
-Musician; record company executive; race car owner; member of Republican National Committee from California, 1977; Lieutenant Governor of California, 1979-83; defeated, 1986; candidate in primary for Governor of California, 1982.
-The Curb Event Center at Belmont University, Nashville, Tenn., is named for him.
+Musician; record company executive; race car owner; member of Republican National Committee from California, 1977; Lieutenant Governor of California, 1979-83; defeated, 1986; candidate for Governor of California, 1982.
 In 2003, he was inducted into the Georgia Music Hall of Fame.
-Still living as of 2009.
+Still living as of 2014.

 Relatives: Married to Linda Dunphy.